d-kleine/d-kleine/README.md

 ## Development

-I actively use a wide range of tools, services, and packages in my AI development workflow, including but not limited to:
+I actively use a wide range of tools, services, and packages in my AI development workflow, including (but not limited to):

 ### Operating Systems
 <a href="https://www.microsoft.com/windows"><img src="https://img.shields.io/badge/Windows-grey?style=for-the-badge&logo=windows&logoColor=blue"/></a>